golgistudio/d3-scatter-plot/README.md

 2. Publish a local version of the site to demoApp/public
 3. Combine  all the JS and css files into single js and css files.
 4. Update path references to js, css and image files.
-5. Launch the site in a browser window (http://localhost:3000)
+5. Launch the site in a browser window using express (http://localhost:3000)
 6. Launch browsersync (http://localhost:3001)

 ```bash